Lease Agreements – By State

 Once you finish discussing the details with your tenant, remember to:

-- Print – Print at least two copies of the rental lease for you and the other party.
+- Print: Print at least two copies of the rental lease for you and your tenant(s).

-- Sign – Sign and date the lease (both the tenant(s) and landlord).
+- Sign: Sign and date the lease (both you and the tenant(s)).

 Sample Lease Agreement